 - Parse the list as described above

-- Will you have hundreds of email templates to correspond to each behavior or event that might occur in categories of subscribers?
+- Will you have hundreds of email templates to correspond to each behaviour or event that might occur in categories of subscribers?

 - How many products do you have?